 A Kubernetes deployment allows you to describe your desired application deployment state.
 Kubernetes scheduler ensures the actual state matches your desired state—and maintains that state in the event one or more pods crash.
 Kubernetes deployments also allow you to consistently upgrade your applications without downtime.

 Deployment to Kubernetes using DevOps typically involves a respository such as Git for version management.
 The repository serves as the beginning of the CI/CD line.
 Depending on the approach you use, changes in the repository trigger integration, build, delivery, and deployment activities.

 Kubernetes and Docker work together.

-Docker provides an open standard for packaging and distributing containerised applications.
-Using Docker, you can build and run containers and store and share container images.
+Docker provides an open standard for packaging and distributing containerized applications.
+Using Docker, you can build and run containers, and store and share container images.

 Kubernetes orchestrates and manages the distributed, containerized applications that Docker creates.
 It also provides the infrastructure needed to deploy and run those applications on a cluster of machines.